zhpinkman/robust-prototype-learning/README.md

-This repository contains the code for the paper "A Study of the Robustness of Prototype-Based Methods on Text Classification Tasks".
+This repository contains the code for the paper "Robust Text Classification: Analyzing Prototype-Based Networks".
 In the following, different parts of the code and repository are explained for reproducibility purposes.

 ## Repository Structure